EchoX18/Week7WebSecurityWP/README.md

 ## Notes

 One main challenge that I got from switching from version to version is that Wordpress started to force me to update to their new version of the program.
 I still havent gotten a fix for this.
 This stopped me from moving foward.
+I used Kali Linux for the last two as you can't rename it as I did in windows.

 ## License